 Ozempic is available in four dose strengths: 0.25 mg (initiation dose used only during the first four weeks), 0.5 mg, 1 mg, and 2 mg.
 It is delivered via a multi-dose prefilled pen — the 0.25/0.5 mg pen and the 1 mg pen each contain four weekly doses per pen.
 The 2 mg dose was approved later, in March 2022, for patients needing additional glycemic control beyond what the 1 mg dose provides.
 While Ozempic is FDA-approved exclusively for type 2 diabetes, it has become one of the most commonly prescribed off-label medications for weight loss due to the dramatic weight reduction consistently observed across clinical trials.

-The SUSTAIN program (10+ trials, 10,000+ patients) demonstrated Ozempic reduces A1C by 1.5-1.8% and produces 10-14% body weight loss.
-SUSTAIN-6 showed 26% reduction in major cardiovascular events.
+The SUSTAIN program (10+ trials, 10,000+ patients) established Ozempic's effect on A1C and body weight in type 2 diabetes, and a cardiovascular outcomes trial in the program showed a reduction in major adverse cardiovascular events.

 Ozempic's efficacy was established through the SUSTAIN clinical trial program, a comprehensive series of randomized, controlled trials involving over 8,000 patients with type 2 diabetes across diverse populations worldwide.
 These trials compared semaglutide to placebo and to several active comparator medications — including sitagliptin, exenatide extended-release, dulaglutide, and insulin glargine — at various stages of diabetes treatment from newly diagnosed to insulin-requiring.